 “Studying STEM subjects gives you great future employability with a choice of diverse roles ranging from hands-on testing, building or designing products to supporting the sales or marketing team to ensure a technical message is communicated clearly.”

-Natasha Jeremic, Digital Printing Ink Development Manager studied for a degree in organic chemical technology and polymer engineering followed by a PhD in chemical engineering.
+Natasha Jeremic, Digital printing Ink Development Manager studied for a degree in organic chemical technology and polymer engineering followed by a PhD in chemical engineering.

-She says: “In my current role I enjoy watching our inks start their lives as an early-stage concept and then improving, evolving, and progressing until they graduate into the fully commercialized products that serve our customers and solve some practical issues for them.
+She says: “In my current role I enjoy watching our inks start their lives as an early-stage concept and then improving, evolving, and progressing until they graduate into the fully commercialised products that serve our customers and solve some practical issues for them.

 “We need to change perception for engineering that it is a man’s world as it would be nothing without women.”